 The grandson of Stephen Williamson (b.
 1856), another Stephen, and his wife Catherine, gave the Tower House and gardens to the City Council in 1936.
 Catherine (Image 1) became the city's first woman mayor (1938 to 1940) and played a key role in organising the city's civil defence during World War II.
 After World War II she donated a Book of Remembrance detailing the 121 civilians killed in the bombing of the city - this can be seen in the cathedral choir north aisle.

 The large Tannery site on the north side of the Stour has been under development for housing by Bellway Homes.
 More recently, tannery buildings on the smaller Stour Street site, which have been vacant for many years, have been labelled 'the last serious undeveloped piece of land within the city walls'.
 Acquired in 2006 by Colin Strickland for around £4 million, this is the building work now (2011) visible from Stour Street.
 The 'Old Georgian Rectory' property is a puzzle as there seems to be no historic evidence of any rectory on this site.
 The main tannery industrial block includes an odd mix of brick bonds.
 Suitable blue plaques (here, Sun Street, Best Lane, Tower House) would make sure we don't forget the contribution of a remarkable Canterbury family.

 site views in Stour Street (Images 2 to 6)

 references to the 'Old Rectory' (Images 7 and 8)

 Access: main buildings can be seen from Stour Street

-Sources: Williamson family papers are deposited at Canterbury Cathedral Archives; population census returns; photo of Catherine Williamson appears in Butler (1993)
+Sources: Williamson family papers are deposited at Canterbury Cathedral Archives; population census returns; information board by Tower House; photo of Catherine Williamson appears in Butler (1993)